codex-storage/codex-research/design/marketplace.md

 The speed at which new hosts are included is chosen by the client.
 When the client choses a high speed, then very quickly every host in the network will be able to fill slots.
-This increases the chances of a single host to fill all slots in a Request.
+This increases the chances of a single host to fill all slots in a request.
 When the client choses a low speed, then it is more likely that different hosts fill the slots.

 We use the Kademlia distance function to indicate which hosts are allowed to